AGSCourse/AGSC_2025/README.md

-# African Genomics Short Course [add year]
+# African Genomics Short Course 2025

 [African Genomics Short Course GitHub Home Page](https://github.com/AGSCourse)

 [African Genomics Short Course Home Page at Wellcome Connecting Science](https://coursesandconferences.wellcomeconnectingscience.org/event/african-genomics-short-course-20251130/)

-Add one line description of the course (the same needs to be added on the right side of the page in the description)
+Add one one-line description of the course (the same needs to be added on the right side of the page in the description)

 ## Modules
 **[Module 1](module_1):** Orientation